mateusbslopes/react-carousel/README.md

 ```

 Where:
- - dots: Configuration to show the the dots navigation or not;
+ - dots: Configuration to show the dots navigation or not;

 ### Running
 The project is not released on npm so you can use only on the example page for now.